Skip to content

 If you’re heading to the Gili Islands, consider spending a few days in Lombok as well.
 The island offers unspoiled beaches, scenic waterfalls, and a calmer pace compared to Bali, making it ideal for families.
 There’s plenty for kids of all ages to enjoy, from gentle hikes to local markets.

-For inspiration, check out our 2-week Lombok Itinerary and our detailed Lombok with Kids Guide for tips on where to stay, what to do, and how to make the most of your family adventure.
+For inspiration, check out our 2-week Lombok Itinerary, our detailed Lombok with Kids Guide, and our full guide on where to stay in Lombok with kids to help you plan the perfect family adventure.

 2.5 Culture & Relaxed Experiences with Kids – Ubud, rice terraces, and temples